01-edu/public/subjects/cameltosnakecase/README.md

 ## Camel-to-snake-case

 ### Instructions
-Write a function that converts a string from `CamelCase` to `snake_case`.
+Write a function that converts a string from `camelCase` to `snake_case`.

-Camel case is the practice of writing phrases without spaces or punctuation, it indicates the separation of two words with a single capitalized letter.
+Lower camel case is the practice of writing phrases without spaces or punctuation, it indicates the separation of two words with a single capitalized letter.
 Snake case is a style of writing in which each space is replaced by an underscore (_) character.

 Here are some rules for you to follow:

 - If the string is empty, return an empty string.
-- If the string is not `CamelCase`, return the string unchanged.
+- If the string is not `camelCase`, return the string unchanged.
-- If the string is `CamelCase`, return the `snake_case` version of the string.
+- If the string is `camelCase`, return the `snake_case` version of the string.

-Basic `CamelCase` Capitalization Rules:
+Basic `Lower camelCase` Capitalization Rules:

-- The first letter must be capitalized.
+- The first letter should be lower case.
-- The word must not have two capitalized letters together (CamelCAse) nor end with a capitalized letter (CamelCasE).
+- The word must have only one capitalized letter (camelCase).
-- No numbers or punctuations are allowed in the word at any place (CamelCase1more).
+- No numbers or punctuations are allowed in the word at any place (camelCase1).

 ### Expected function